sdaps/sdaps-class/sphinx/sdapsbase.rst

+.. _sdapsbase:

 sdapsbase package
 =================

-This base package handles many of the core functionalities to make the SDAPS class work (together with `sdapsarray`).
+This base package handles many of the core functionalities to make the SDAPS class work (together with :environ:`sdapsarray`).
 It implements a number of features which should however not be relevant for many end users.
-It should not be neccessary to dive into the `sdapsbase` implementation unless you want to use some of the more advanced features or even create completely custom layouts.
+It should not be neccessary to dive into the :ref:`sdapsbase <sdapsbase>` implementation unless you want to use some of the more advanced features or even create completely custom layouts.